Ask the Experts: Pneumococcal

 • One dose of PCV15 followed by a dose of PPSV23 one year later (if the patient has an immunocompromising medical condition, cochlear implant or cerebrospinal fluid leak consider giving PPSV23 as soon as 8 weeks later).

 The patient should be vaccinated at least 2 weeks before the splenectomy, if feasible.
 If not, vaccinate as soon as possible.
-Depending upon products available, he has two options:
+Depending upon products available, he has three options:

 • One dose of PCV15 followed by a dose of PPSV23